Jay Kim: Recent activities

 In recent years, Kim has focused on improving relations and business opportunities between the U.S. and South Korea.
 He has served as chairman of The Washington Korean-American Forum think tank since 2007.
 As chairman of Kim Changjoon US-Korea Foundation, he uses his political and professional experience to help develop political leadership in South Korea.
 The Kim Changjoon Politics and Economy Academy in Korea educates and encourages small business owners to go abroad by providing global market skills and professional knowledge.

 With the election of President Park Geun-hye in 2013, Kim was appointed to the National Economic Advisory Council to help small business seek opportunities in the global market.
 Kim has stated that his "position in both the United States and Korea allows me to encourage economic development between our nations, and the new free-trade agreement lets companies… flourish in new markets."
 However, Park was also convicted on public corruption and influence peddling charges, and on 6 April 2018, Park was sentenced to 24 years in prison in South Korea.

-Kim also regularly contributes articles to The Korea Times, JoongAng Ilbo, and Korea Economic Daily, and is the honorary Ambassador of Gyeonggi Province.
+Kim also regularly contributes articles to The Korea Times, JoongAng Ilbo, and The Korea Economic Daily, and is the honorary Ambassador of Gyeonggi Province.